 The answer would be yes!, but barely!
 And so with the downhill I did the last 22 or so miles in 45 minutes, for an astounding average speed of 30 mph.
 At the finish I received a pin and the privilege of signing the 2002 Death Ride poster, signifying the completion of this classic ride.
 Long at last!

 As I needed to get back to the Bay Area to join my friend Mike for his “Over the Hill” 29th birthday ride (with plenty of more climbing), it was back on the road in short order.
-Less than 2 miles out and safely in my Z3 with the top up under a now-steady shower, I saw Steve and Everitt coming in.
-I would also hear from Adam after the race that he too indeed had completed all 5 passes.
+Less than two miles out and safely in my Z3 with the top up under a now-steady shower, I saw Steve and Everitt coming in.
+I would also hear from Adam after the race that he too indeed had completed all five passes.
 Congrats to all!

 On a more somber note, I have just heard of more details of the first crash–the one on the backside of Monitor Pass. tragically, Scott Lambert–an oral surgeon from Sacramento–sustained severe injuries and did not survive.
 He was taken off of life support on Wednesday, July 17th–becoming the first real casualty of the Death Ride in its 20+ year history.
 Sincerest condolences goes out to Scott’s family.